The Xometry app works best with JavaScript enabled!

 PolyJet™ is a Stratasys trademark for a material jetting type 3D printing process.
 The company offers a wide range of PolyJet™ printers.

-What Are the Applications of PolyJet™ 3D Printing?
+Applications of PolyJet™ 3D Printing

 PolyJet™ 3D printing is widely used in the dental industry for creating accurate molds and for surgical aids in the medical industry.
 The method can also print multi-color and multi-material components in one step.
 As such, it is widely used for rapid prototyping, with the added benefits of retaining the final product's colors.
 Functional prototypes are also possible with materials like simulated polypropylene and ABS.
+An example of a PolyJet prototype is below:

-What Materials Are Used in PolyJet™ Printing?
+Materials Commonly Used in PolyJet™ Printing

 PolyJet™ printers make use of one category of material: photopolymers.
 These materials are deposited in a liquid form and are cured using UV light.
 Listed below are the materials used in PolyJet™ printing: